atreyasha/spp-explainability/docs/develop.md

         6.  human intervention inside regex model to monitor/improve performance

+        7.  add segment on how useful this might be to a target audience based on the three criteria, but acknowledge that this would need to be consulted with a target audience

+            1.  describe how a basic human evaluation of explainability could be done

+            2.  mention visualization resources needed for this and it would have to be done with a much simpler and smaller model

     3. Analysis

         1.  extension to more NLU data sets such as SNIPS, ATIS